mitchklee35/15_Plotly/README.md

 3. The page will refresh to show you all the different infromation pulled from ```samples.json```

 ### Result
-Dempgraphic info has all the information of the test subject.
-The bar chart shows the number of different microbial units living in the sampele.
-And the Bubble chart below has that graphed to show scale. <br/>
+Demographic info has all the information of the test subject.
+The bar chart shows the number of different microbial units living in the sample.
+And the Bubble chart below has that graphed to show scale.<br/>
 ![info](https://github.com/mitchklee35/15_Plotly_Biodiversity/blob/master/images/website.PNG)<br/>
 ![info](https://github.com/mitchklee35/15_Plotly_Biodiversity/blob/master/images/json.PNG)<br/>